ps-auxw/CLI-P/README.md

 similarity search index, so it should scale reasonably well to even high numbers of images.

+Face detection is being done with Retinaface, while face embeddings are calculated with a pretrained ArcFace model.

 Make sure you have virtualenv and swig installed.

 To set things up, follow (or run) `setup.sh`.
 You may want to look at